microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 To get started...

-1. An MSSP admin should provision SCUs (including the new **[Overage SCUs](https://learn.microsoft.com/en-us/copilot/security/manage-usage#how-provisioned-and-overage-scus-are-billed)**, which are $6 per SCU/hour and billed only on usage), and apply them to your Azure Lighthouse subscription
+1. An MSSP admin should provision SCUs (including the new **[Overage SCUs](https://learn.microsoft.com/en-us/copilot/security/manage-usage#how-provisioned-and-overage-scus-are-billed)**, which are $6 per SCU/hour and billed only on usage) and apply them to your Azure Lighthouse subscription
 2. Make sure you have access to your customer’s Sentinel workspace